 Yeah, you do.
 Because of one word: differentiation.

 One of the reasons why branding is becoming such a buzzword now is that it is becoming harder and harder to differentiate between companies with similar products.
-Think about your local grocery store.
-As Bianca mentioned in the first episode of our new podcast, Sunbird Brand Bites, there are entire isles dedicated to one or two types of products.
+Think about your local grocery store: There are entire isles dedicated to one or two types of products.
 With so many companies out there making the same kinds of products, we become overwhelmed with choices.
-Quality and price are no longer enough to help customers make decisions.
+Quality and price are not enough to help customers make decisions.

 Customers crave an emotional connection; they want to feel like they’re doing something good by buying from you.
-You need someone to pick up your product in sea of competitors and say, “I like what this brand stands for, so I choose them.”
-This is where branding comes in.
-You need a strong brand with a clear message that resonates with consumers.
+You need someone to spot up your product or service in sea of competitors and say, “I love what this brand stands for, I love what it means to me.
+How could I choose anything else?”

-It’s great that companies are now realizing that they need to create powerful brands in order to attract customers.
-But with this surge in branding comes a whole bunch of businesses doing branding wrong.
-And doing branding poorly is almost worse than not focusing on branding at all.
+It’s great that more and more companies are realizing that they need to create powerful brands in order to attract customers.
+But with this surge in branding comes a whole bunch of businesses doing branding thoughtlessly or inauthentically.

 1. You don’t realize that you already have a brand.

 Most first-time entrepreneurs are overwhelmed with the fact that they have to wear a lot of hats.
-They’re thinking about their finances, tech tools, all the legal aspects surrounding their business, etc. They’re not thinking about branding.
+They’re thinking about their finances, tech tools, all the legal aspects surrounding their business, maybe their marketing strategy… But they’re not thinking about branding.

-As Mara and Bianca explain in the podcast, the best way to think of your brand is as a person.
-People are always going to form opinions about you, whether you like it or not.
-That’s why you develop a reputation whether or not you’re trying to develop a reputation.
-In the same way, people form opinions of your brand all the time, whether or not you’re aware of it.
+Just like other people are always forming opinions about you, whether you like it or not, potential customers are always forming opinions about your brand.
+You develop a reputation whether or not you’re trying to develop a reputation, and people form opinions of your brand whether or not you’re aware of it.

 2. You don’t put yourself in your customer’s shoes.

 For both business and branding strategy, it’s extremely important to know who your customers are—how they think, what they want, what their backgrounds are.
-The best way to do this is to create Ideal Client profiles for your business.
-These are general profiles you keep (and continuously update) on your “perfect” customer.
-We explained the importance of Ideal Client profiles (and how to create your own!) in a previous blog post.
+A great way to do this is to create Target Customer Profiles.

 What your customers most value is a good experience with your business.
 In fact, 86% of buyers would pay more for a better customer experience.
 Customer satisfaction creates repeat customers, which increases brand loyalty.
 Know how your customers would interact with your product, service, and business, so you can create a brand that gives them the best possible experience.